The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy Landscape: Introduction

 \section{Introduction}

-Federated Learning (FL) is a widely popular learning architecture that allows one to learn a Machine Learning (ML) model collaboratively.
-The classical structure of FL is that there are multiple clients each with their own local data, which they would possibly like to keep private, and there is a server that is responsible for learning a global ML model. \footnote{The phrase ``The Federation Strikes Back'' is a playful nod to the \emph{The Empire Strikes Back}, symbolizing the ongoing arms race between privacy attackers and defenders in the federated learning domain, where data confidentiality stands at the heart of the conflict.}
+Federated Learning (FL) is a popular learning paradigm that allows one to learn a Machine Learning (ML) model collaboratively.
+The classical structure of FL is with multiple clients each having their own local data, which they would possibly like to keep private, and there is a server that is responsible for learning a global ML model. \footnote{The phrase ``The Federation Strikes Back'' is a playful nod to the \emph{The Empire Strikes Back}, symbolizing the ongoing arms race between privacy attackers and defenders in the federated learning domain, where data confidentiality stands at the heart of the conflict.}

 One of the two primary reasons for the popularity of FL is that clients can keep their data private and still benefit from the combined learning across all of their data.
-(The second reason is the ``power of crowds'', i.e., many weak devices can come together to learn complex models, which would be beyond the compute power of any one client to learn on its own.)
-However, by 2018, this hope of FL had been effectively dashed.
-It was shown in a set of seminal papers that if the central aggregator has access to gradients sent by the clients (which it does in most versions of FL), then the aggregator can learn various things from these clients, each of which would be taken to effectively break the privacy of client data.~\cite{zhu2019deep,zhao2020idlg,melis2019exploiting} The simplest to understand form of this attack is that the aggregator can reconstruct the data of the clients from the gradient updates, to different degrees of fidelity.
-The attacker, the central aggregator here, has the unique advantage that it can observe the individual updates from the clients over time and can control the view of the participants of the global parameters.
-Also worryingly, the attacker could be one of the clients who can observe the global parameter updates, and can control his parameter uploads.
+(A second reason is the ``power of crowds'', i.e., many weak devices can come together to learn complex models, which would be beyond the compute power of any one client to learn on its own.)
+However, by 2018, the privacy of FL has been put into question questioned.
+In a set of seminal papers, it was shown that a central aggregator with access to gradients sent by the clients (which is standard in most versions of FL), then the aggregator can learn various things from these clients, each of which would be taken to effectively break the privacy of client data.~\cite{zhu2019deep,zhao2020idlg,melis2019exploiting} The simplest form of this attack is where the aggregator can reconstruct the data of the clients from the gradient updates, to different degrees of fidelity.
+The attacker, the central aggregator here, has the unique advantage that it can observe individual updates from the clients over time and can control the view of the participants of the global parameters.
+Also worryingly, the attacker can even be one of the clients who can observe the global parameter updates, and can control his parameter uploads~\cite{hitaj2017deep}.